Kieninger clock movement identification

-So lets say the movement's numbers are 81 K 116cm.
+For example, let's say the movement numbers are 81 K 116cm.

-- K = The K is the movements series.
+- K = The K is the movement series.
 This is the basic raw movement plate size and internal gear configuration.

-- 116CM = The pendulum length, in centimeters, from the top of the movement all the down to the bottom of the rating nut, based on a smallest 4 1/2 inch bob diameter.
+- 116CM = This is the pendulum length, in centimeters, from the top of the movement all the way down to the bottom of the rating nut.
+This is true only for the smallest 4 1/2 inch bob diameter.